abaghela/SSC-covid19-case/README.md

 Canada.

 ## Team
-The team is comprised of Arjun Baghela, Travis Blimkie, and Hossam Mohammaed.
+The team is comprised of Arjun Baghela, Travis Blimkie, and Hossameldin Mohammed.

 ## Important dates